ljw222/Mitrani-Tutoring/documents/design-journey.md

 ## Work Distribution

 Each person will be assigned 2-3 pages to be in charge of for design and coding.
 We will create a consistent header, nav, and footer for all pages.
 Ellie and Lucy will alternate to be in charge of sending direct correspondence with the client, while we all contribute and keep track of client/site notes on a shared google document for review and on this design journey.
 For each milestone, we will also divide up the sections evenly if possible.
-Jamie and Lucy will be more focused on design while Ellie will be more focused on technical task management; however, we will all contribute to and provide feedback for all aspects.
+Jamie will be more focused on design while Ellie will be more focused on technical task division and Lucy in charge of task management; however, we will all contribute to and provide feedback for all aspects.
 If anyone is falling behind or needs help, we will communicate and actively offer assistance/guidance where necessary.
+We will all make sure we are coding and designing evenly among our members.

 ## Additional Comments